Tag Archives: James Read

 Expecting a marriage proposal from her upper-class, snooty boyfriend, Warner, Elle instead finds herself dumped due to not being serious enough.

-Determined to prove herself worthy, she manages acceptance into Harvard Law School, along with Warner, and embarks on hi-jinks and adventures.
+Determined to prove herself worthy, she manages acceptance into Harvard Law School, along with Warner, and embarks on hijinks and adventures.

-Warner’s fiancee and a potential new love interest cause turmoil for the boisterous Elle.
+Warner’s fiancée and a potential new love interest cause turmoil for the boisterous Elle.

-Legally Blonde never takes itself too seriously and is simply a fun, silly-minded, comic adventure.
-Audiences will likely chuckle and smile along with Elle’s adventures as she gets into one pickle after another, always determined to prove her intelligence.
+Audiences will likely chuckle and smile along with Elle on her adventures as she gets into one pickle after another, always determined to prove her intelligence.

-To be clear, the film itself is very formulaic and could easily have been trivial and uninspired resulting in a bomb.
-But Witherspoon shines in the lead role adding a likable, charming quality to the character.
+To be clear, the film itself is very formulaic and could easily have been trivial and uninspired, resulting in a bomb.
+But Witherspoon shines in the lead role, adding a likable, charming quality to the character.

-The actress possesses great wit and comic timing so that her character becomes more of a champion and we root for her to overcome obstacles and succeed.
+The actress possesses great wit and comic timing, so that her character becomes more of a champion, and we root for her to overcome obstacles and succeed.

 By miles, she is the standout in the film.

-But as implausible as these situations are, they are also Legally Blondes’ appeal.
+But as implausible as these situations are, they are also Legally Blonde’s appeal.

 In the end, one of the characters “turns good”, another common element of predictable films of this nature.
 But again, the film is just pure and simple fun, so these stereotypes are okay.

-In more modern times (not that 2001 was so long ago), the film would have not been directed by a man, but rather by a woman.
+In more modern times (not that 2001 was so long ago), the film would not have been directed by a man, but rather by a woman.

 Screenwriters Kirsten Smith and Karen McCullah Lutz prepared a female-driven film that was based on a novel by Amanda Brown.